flamendless/CodeNect-VPS/README.md

 ## About
 CodeNect is a visual programming software developed for my thesis as a supplementary tool for beginners in programming.

+## Demo/Screenshots
+Check the [media](https://github.com/flamendless/CodeNect-VPS/tree/main/media) for a ton of images

 ## Features
 * The visual code can be compiled to *C* code using `TinyC Compiler`